 Person-years follow up (incidence rate per 1000-person years) for MHNW and overweight/obese subjects were 3007 (14.96) and 9501 (18), respectively.
 Corresponding values in MUNW subjects were 736 (29.89), and 6204 overweight/obese (20.9), respectively.
 In total, person- years follow up (incidence rate per 1000-person years) in metabolically healthy and unhealthy subjects were 12508 (17.34) and 6940 (22.33), respectively.
 The prevalence of different metabolic/obesity phenotypes at baseline and the end of study is illustrated in Figure 1.
-The most common phenotype either at baseline or end of study was related to MHO (baseline: 48.5% and end of follow-up: 46.9%), whilst the least common phenotype was MUNW (baseline: 4.1% and end of follow-up: 4.0%).
-At baseline, 24% of metabolically healthy subjects and 11% of metabolically unhealthy subjects had normal weight (Figure 1).
+The most common phenotype at baseline or at the end of the study was related to MHO (baseline: 48.5% and end of follow-up: 46.9%), whilst the least common phenotype was MUNW (baseline: 4.1% and end of follow-up: 4.0%).
+At baseline, 24% of metabolically healthy subjects and 11% of metabolically unhealthy subjects had normal weights (Figure 1).
 Changing in the prevalence of metabolic/obesity phenotypes was statistically significant over the study follow-up (Figure 1).
-Figure 2 shows changing in the prevalence of overweight and obesity based on metabolic health change during the follow-up.
-In all four groups, BMI status changed significantly (all P -values < 0.0001).
+Figure 2 shows how the prevalence of overweight and obesity based on metabolic health change changed during the follow-up.
+In all four groups, BMI status significantly changed (all P -values < 0.0001).

 Figure 3A and B show the Kaplan-Meier survival curves of prediabetes incidence, comparing the two (metabolically healthy and unhealthy) and four groups (MHNW MUNW, MHO, MUO).
-The results of log rank tests showed significant difference between groups indicating significantly different probability of incidence rate of prediabetes between study groups, metabolic unhealthy people had higher probability (Chi-square = 5.71; P = 0.023), also MUNW, MHO, MUO groups had higher Event-rate rates compared with MHNW (Chi-square = 12.49; P = 0.006).
+The results of log rank tests showed significant difference between groups, indicating a significantly different probability of incidence rate of prediabetes between study groups.
+Metabolic unhealthy people had a higher probability (Chi-square = 5.71; P = 0.023), and the MUNW, MHO, MUO groups had higher event-rate rates compared to MHNW subjects (Chi-square = 12.49; P = 0.006).

 Table 2 shows the risk of prediabetes development across different metabolic/obesity phenotypes.
-In the whole population, all 3 MUNW, MHO, MUO groups were at higher risk for developing prediabetes compared with MHNW group.
+In the whole population, all three MUNW, MHO, MUO groups were at higher risk for developing prediabetes compared to the MHNW group.
 Although this association was marginally significant in the crude model (P = 0.058), adjustment for potential confounders strengthened the associations (P = 0.022).
-In the crude model, MUNW group was at greatest risk for developing prediabetes compared with other groups (HR: 2.05, 95%CI: 1.05, 4.02) and this association became stronger after adjustment for confounders (HR: 3.84, 95%CI: 1.20, 12.27).
+In the crude model, the MUNW group was at the greatest risk for developing prediabetes compared to other groups (HR: 2.05, 95%CI: 1.05, 4.02), and this association became stronger after adjustment for confounders (HR: 3.84, 95%CI: 1.20, 12.27).

-In stratified analysis by sex (Table 2), a non-significant statistically increase was observed in MUO men, but attenuated after adjustment for potential confounders.
-However, consistent with the whole population, the risk of incident prediabetes in women was greater in MHO, MUNW and MUO compared with MHNW group.
-The greatest risk was found in MUNW group (HR: 6.74, 95%CI: 1.53, 29.66; P = 0.014).
-When participants were categorized into 6 groups (metabolically healthy/unhealthy-normal weight/overweight/obese) and considering metabolically healthy-normal weight group as the reference, the greatest risk of developing prediabetes was observed in metabolically unhealthy-obese subjects in both crude (HR: 2.09, 95%CI: 1.30, 3.38) and adjusted models (HR: 2.16, 95%CI: 1.32, 3.53) (data not shown).
+In stratified analysis by sex (Table 2), a non-statistically significant increase was observed in MUO men but attenuated after adjustment for potential confounders.
+However, consistent with the whole population, the risk of incident prediabetes in women was greater in the MHO, MUNW and MUO groups compared to the MHNW group.
+The greatest risk was found in the MUNW group (HR: 6.74, 95%CI: 1.53, 29.66; P = 0.014).
+When participants were categorized into six groups (metabolically healthy/unhealthy-normal weight/overweight/obese) and considering metabolically healthy-normal weight group as the reference, the greatest risk of developing prediabetes was observed in metabolically unhealthy-obese subjects in both the crude (HR: 2.09, 95%CI: 1.30, 3.38) and adjusted models (HR: 2.16, 95%CI: 1.32, 3.53) (data not shown).